Five Towns College: Athletics

-The Five Towns College Sound Athletic Department is a member of the United States Collegiate Athletic Association (USCAA).
-It competes as a full member of the Hudson Valley Intercollegiate Athletic Conference (HVIAC).
+The Five Towns College Sound Athletic Department is a member of the United States Collegiate Athletic Association and competes as a full member of the Hudson Valley Intercollegiate Athletic Conference.
 The college's mascot is Fader the Seagull.

 The college offers men's and women's basketball, volleyball, and soccer.
-In 2021 it began to offer competition in esports and cross country.
-In 2022 the department announced that it would offer men's and women's lacrosse.
+In 2021, it began to offer competition in esports and cross country.
+In 2022, the department announced that it would offer men's and women's lacrosse.

 Home games are broadcast from Studio 400, the college's television lab.

 Media

+Five Towns College annually hosts the Long Island Media Arts Show.

 Scripted video productions are produced through the college's Film/Television Center.

 The college operates a broadcast transmission facility for its FCC-licensed radio station at Riverhead, NY under the call sign WFTU.
 The station broadcasts at 1570 AM and streams over the Internet.
-On May 16, 2018, Five Towns obtained a permit from the FCC to construct a broadcast translator in order to begin FM broadcast operations at the frequency 104.9.
-However, though the translator has been licensed, the college has yet to begin public FM transmission.
+On May 16, 2018, Five Towns obtained a construction permit from the FCC for a broadcast translator in order to begin FM broadcast operations at the frequency 104.9.
+Though the translator has been licensed, WFTU has yet to begin public FM transmission.